Memoization in JavaScript: Optimising Function Calls

 Creating a Simple Memoization Utility

-To make memoization convenient, we can create a reusable function like this:
+To make memoisation convenient for synchronous functions whose arguments are primitive values, we can create a reusable function like this:

 Memoization in React